Discover San Miguel de Allende

 WiFi Access at the Library: The town’s central library (biblioteca) offers free WiFi (wireless internet) access, so if you have a laptop and need access to the web for email or other information, you can get online at the library.
 It gets busy in the afternoons, when school children go there to study and use the internet access too.

-San Miguel is principally known for its fine artwork and crafts which is widely available throughout the town with niche and boutique shops selling an ample range of high quality art-related goods.
+San Miguel is principally known for its fine artwork and crafts which is widely available throughout the town with niche and boutique shops selling an ample range of high quality art-related items.

 San Miguel enjoys year-round, warm-to-hot & dry weather.
 The climate is ideal for taking part in a variety of outdoor sports and activities and for taking in the local culture, architecture and scenery.
 Rain is seldom a feature here; thunderstorms happen infrequently during the months of April thru November, but tend to be fierce and brief in the late afternoon, leaving the evenings dry and cooled off.
 Winter evenings and early mornings can be quite cool – so pack some warm pullovers if you’re visiting during the winter months.